 UWC East Africa offers a varied programme of biking, flatland walking, mountain hiking and water-based trips.
 These take advantage of the natural environment of Tanzania and include nearby National Parks, Mt.
 Kilimanjaro, Mt.
 Meru and other locations around the country.
 Each trip is graded according to difficulty.
 Each student has the opportunity to join the programme, starting with biking, camping or low-level overnight mountain trip.
 Charges are made for transport, official guides and food.
 Every student is encouraged to take full advantage of the OP Programme, whatever their level of fitness or experience.
-All new students will be offered a complimentary introductory OP trip as part of the school experience.
 If you need to borrow equipment from the OP store, then a refundable deposit of TZS 10,000 is required.